molmod/yaff/doc/howto.rst

-   Final thought: we can make the entire thing optional, i.e. when system.fragments is None, we can have the behavior without separate namespaces.
+   Final thought: we can make the entire thing optional, i.e. when system.fragments is None, we can have the behavior without separate name spaces.
 This is convenient when testing a new FF for one sort of fragment.

 #.
+Make the checkpoint format more compact.

-[LOW PRIORITY] Provide a simple tool to automatically assign bonds and atom
+#.
+Provide a simple tool to automatically assign bonds and atom types using
-   types using rules.
+   rules.
 (For the moment we hack our way out with the ``molmod`` package.)
+See also TODO item below.

 Setting up an FF